-By virtue and in execution of the Power of Sale contained in a certain mortgage given by Anne Marie Smith to "MERS", Mortgage Electronic Registration Systems, Inc., a separate corporation that is acting solely as nominee for Solstice Capital Group, Inc., "Lender"; and its successors and assigns dated October 25, 2005 and recorded with the Worcester County (Worcester District) Registry of Deeds, in Book 37790, Page 181, as assigned by Assignment of Mortgage dated June 6, 2011 and recorded with Worcester County (Worcester District) Registry of Deeds, Book 47548, Page 123, of Which mortgage the undersigned is the present holder, for breach of the conditions of said mortgage and for the purpose of foreclosing the same will be sold at Public Auction at 2:00 PM, on May 22, 2019, on the premises known as 25 Park Terwill be sold at Public Auction at 2:00 FM, on May 22, 2019, on the premises known as 25 Park Terace, Uxbridge, Massachusetts, the premises described in said mortgage, together with all the rights, easements, and appurtenances thereto, to wit:

-The land in said Uxbridge, Worcester County, Massachusetts with the buildings thereof on the Westerly side of Pleasant Street, and on the Northerly side of a right of way 20 feet wide as shown on a Plan of Land of Homer R. Gray, Uxbridge, MA made by Francis J. Brennan, Surveyor, Recorded with Worcester District Registry of Deeds in Plan Book 136, Plan 91, bounded and described as follows: 136, Plan 91, bounded and described as follows: Beginning: at a stone bound at the Northwest corner of the premises herein described, said bound being also a corner of land now or formerly of William Chase and Helen Taft; Thence: S. 79 Degrees (sic) E. by said Helen Taft land 162.61 feet to a drill nole in the wall at land now or formerly of Pullan; Thence: S. 16 Degrees W. by said Pullan's land 208.68 feet to a stake on the Northerly line of said right of way.
+By virtue and in execution of the Power of Sale contained in a certain mortgage given by Robert J. Allard to "MERS", Mortgage Electronic Registration Systems, Inc., a separate corporation that is acting solely as nominee for "Lender" Metrocities Mort-gage, LLC and its successors and assigns dated March 26, 2009 and recorded with the Worcester County (Worcester District) Registry of Deeds, in Book 44022, Page 286, as assigned by Assignment of Mortgage dated March 23, 2012 and recorded with Worcester County (Worcester District) Regis-try of Deeds, Book 48749, Page 48, and as as-signed by Assignment of Mortgage dated Novem-ber 14, 2016 and recorded with Worcester County (Worcester District) Registry of Deeds, Book 5650, Page 305, and as assigned by Assignment of Mort-gage dated November 22, 2016 and recorde d with Worcester County (Worcester District) Reg-istry of Deeds, Book 5650, Page 324, of which mortgage the undersigned is the present holder, for breach of the conditions of said mortgage and for the purpose of foreclosing the same will be sold at Public Auction at 11:00 AM, on May 22, 2019, on the premises Known as 76 Stal-lion Hill Road, Sturbridge (Fiskdale), Massa-chusetts, the premises described in said mort-gage, together with all the rights, easements, and appurtenances thereto, to wit: By virtue and in execution of the Power of Sale contained in a certain mortgage given by Anne Marie Smith to "MERS", Mortgage Electronic Regis-tration Systems, Inc., a separate corporation that is acting solely as nominee for Solstice Capital Group, Inc., "Lender"; and its successors and as-signs dated October 25, 2005 and recorded with the Worcester County (Worcester District) Registry of Deeds, in Book 37790, Page 181, as assigned by Assignment of Mortgage dated June 6, 2011 and recorded with Worcester County (Worcester Dis-trict) Registry of Deeds, Book 47548, Page 123, of which mortgage the undersigned is the present holder, for breach of the conditions of said mort-gage and for the purpose of foreclosing the same will be sold at Public Auction at 2:00 PM, on May 22, 2019. on the premises known as 25 Park Tervirtue and in execution of the Power of Sale with be solid at Public Auction at 2:00 FM, on May 22, 2019, on the premises known as 25 Park Ter-race, Uxbridge, Massachusetts, the premises de-scribed in said mortgage, together with all the rights, easements, and appurtenances thereto, to wit: The land in said Uxbridge, Worcester County, Mas-sachusetts with the buildings thereof on the West-erly side of Pleasant Street, and on the Northerly side of a right of way 20 feet wide as shown on a Plan of Land of Homer R. Gray, Uxbridge, MA made by Francis J. Brennan, Surveyor, Recorded with Worcester District Registry of Deeds in Plan Book 136, Plan 91, bounded and described as follows: